cabin fever quilters quildalaska quilt

 Spotlight: Several times a year, various techniques are demonstrated, hands on projects are done, or special programs are presented.
 These programs may be slide shows of other guilds or national shows.
 Occasionally there may be an outside/local teacher giving a class.
 Sometimes these are combined with Community Service workshops.

-Community Service Workshops: Approximately nine times a year, the Community Service Committee plans workshops.
-We usually meet at the Senior Center, 1424 Moore St.; see map for directions (PDF, new page will open), on the Saturday following the monthly meeting from 9 a.m. to 4 p.m.
+Community Sewing Workshops: Approximately nine times a year, the Community Sewing Committee plans workshops.
+The workshops are usually on the Saturday following the monthly meeting from 9 a.m. to 4 p.m.
 We provide the labor and machines, and the Guild provides the materials.
 Most of the quilts are given to individuals who have lost everything in a house fire.
+For up-to-date information, contact: Jan Cannon: 456-1311

 Small Quilt Groups: Generally these are very unstructured groups who meet in members' homes or one of the quilt stores as often as weekly or as little as monthly.
 Members are encouraged to start their own group among those of like interest or to join present groups.

-January: Quilting in the Snow A two day weekend retreat held at Chena Hot Springs Resort.
+January: Quilting in the Snow A two and a half day weekend retreat held at Chena Hot Springs Resort.
 Guild members enjoy classes and relaxation as they get away to do what they enjoy most - quilting, eating, and socializing - away from the demands of home.

 February: Ugly Fabric Drawing